If you take pride in how your car looks – and who doesn’t? – noticing any dings or scratches on it can quickly ruin your mood.

 Only work on the spots that are damaged.
 Start with 80-grit sandpaper and work your way up to the 220-grit.

 After you’ve dealt with the biggest spots, then you can switch over to sandpaper with 400-grit and use a feathering motion with your hands.
-This way, you can even out the rest of the wheel with the area that was previously damaged.
+This way, you can even out the rest of the wheel with the scratched area.

-Make sure you regularly wipe away any dust that comes off while you’re using the sandpaper, with a soft towel.
+Make sure you regularly wipe away any dust that comes off while you’re using the sandpaper with a soft cloth.

 Step 4: Perfect the Surface

-Refine the repaired surface using 2000-grit sandpaper.
+Refine the repaired surface using 2000-grit sandpaper until it is completely smooth.
 Use it lightly and in circles, over the spots that you were previously fixing, and make sure that you even out all of the edges.

 This step takes a bit more time and care to see the best results, but please do take the time to get the best results.

-After that, wet the sandpaper with 2000-grit and work over the curb rash for about 5 minutes.
+After that, wet the sandpaper with 2000-grit and work over the area for about 5 minutes.
 Switch to 2500-grit sandpaper for about a minute while it’s dry.
 Then wet the same sandpaper, and go over it again.

 Step 5: Use Aluminum Polish